Uric acid nephropathy is a health condition that involves damage to the kidneys that result from excess uric acid in the body.

 This exact incidence of acute uric acid nephropathy is unknown and believed to be rare in the general population.
 However, up to 10% of patients who have undergone chemotherapy and radiotherapy for leukemia and lymphoma may experience deterioration in renal function linked to increased uric acid.

 Uric acid nephropathy is caused by high levels of uric acid in the body, which may result from either overproduction of urate or reduced uric acid excretion.

 The majority of cases of uric acid nephropathy are associated with chemotherapy treatment for cancer, which is linked to an increased production of uric acid in the body.
-It is also more common in patients that suffer from gout.
+This condition is also more common in patients who suffer from gout.